farrukh-ahmed/sereact_task/README.md

 # Sereact Task

 ## Overview
-This project is a **FastAPI-based product matching system** that utilizes ONNX-based deep learning models and ChromaDB for vector search.
+This project is a **FastAPI-based product matching system** that utilizes ONNX-based models and ChromaDB for vector search.
 It allows users to upload an image or provide a URL, and the system retrieves similar products using embeddings.

 ## Prerequisites
 - **Docker** must be installed on your system.
 You can download it from [Docker's official website](https://www.docker.com/).